MKAbuMattar/can-of-books-frontend/README.md

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

-this app has a quick and fast connection to the auth0 for authorization and authentication, 4ms forget data, and your components for broke large component to simplify the code
+this app has a quick and fast connection to the auth0 for authorization and authentication, 4ms forget data, and your components for broke large component to simplify the code, after user log in success and  enter to the profile page , the best book to that user will be shown .

 ## Credit and Collaborations